richnguyenn/Library-Management-System/README.md

   ```bash
   npm install
   ```
-4. Set up your PostgreSQL database and update the connection details in the project.
+4. Set up your PostgreSQL database and update the connection using the files located in the project.

 5. Start the server
   ```bash